Triangle Congruence Tests

 Difficulty: beginner

-Two triangles are congruent if they have exactly the same size and shape.
-This means:
+Two triangles are congruent when they have exactly the same size and shape, written .
+But how few measurements must match before congruence is guaranteed?

 What are Congruent Triangles?

 Congruent triangles are identical — they have the same size and shape.
-Symbol: $△ABC ≅ △DEF$ means "triangle ABC is congruent to triangle DEF."
+Symbol: means "triangle ABC is congruent to triangle DEF."

 Test 1: SSS (Side-Side-Side)